gjpelletier/delta_method/README.md

-## Confidence and prediction intervals for nonlinear regression using the delta-method or parametric bootstrap, and bivariate KDE contour plots, for Python and Jupyter Notebook
+## Confidence and prediction intervals for nonlinear regression using the delta-method or parametric bootstrap, bivariate KDE contour plots, and bivariate quantile plots for Python and Jupyter Notebook

 by Greg Pelletier (gjpelletier@gmail.com)